ChiwaInori/chiwainori.github.io/formattive-docs/javascript.md

 6. Add a new line between each big code groups

 ## Sentences
+7. When using quotation marks, use "" as first priority
+8. If variant is used in string, use `ABC${variant}DEF` to include it instead of using "ABC" + variant + "DEF"
-7. Do not use single quotation marks '' unless you are required to use quotes inside ""
+9. Do not use single quotation marks '' unless you are required to use quotes inside ""
-8. Use `ABC${variant}DEF` instead of "ABC" + variant + "DEF"
+10. When you need to use quotation marks inside quotation, follow this order: 1.`;  2.";  3.';  4.\";  5.\';  6.\\\";  ...
-9. Use "A ?
+11. Use "A ?
 B : C" if possible
-10. use "if (!judge)" without "== false" if judging boolean
+12. use "if (!judge)" without "== false" if judging boolean
-11. If too many similar "if"s (or "case"s) gather together, collapse them into 1 line ("if (statement) { sentences }")
+13. If too many similar "if"s (or "case"s) gather together, collapse them into 1 line ("if (statement) { sentences }")
-12. Remove log commands if they are not necessary before pushing to Internet
+14. Remove log commands if they are not necessary before pushing to Internet

 ## Variants
-13. Do not use "var"
+15. Do not use "var"
-14. Use "const" if a variant is never changed (and it shouldn't be changed even in future update)
+16. Use "const" if a variant is never changed (and it shouldn't be changed even in future update)
+17. When coding, use "const" first, then if found the value should be changed, turn into "let"
-15. Name variants using lowerCamelCase instead of UpperCamelCase, snake_case or kebab-case
+18. Name variants using lowerCamelCase instead of UpperCamelCase, snake_case or kebab-case
-16. Naming variants with meaning (Do not use "a" "b" "c")
+19. Naming variants with meaning (Do not use "a" "b" "c")
-17. Declare variants as early as possible (and gather them together, see 4.)
+20. Declare variants as early as possible (and gather them together, see 5.)

 ## etc.
 No ESLint is used because some ....ing problems